rax-incubate/gcp-mc-demo/README.md

 ## Overview

-In this article, we will demonstrate the multicloud capabilities of various Google Cloud products.
-The reference architecture is build and demonstrated on AWS and GCP but it can easily be extended to Azure,  on premise private cloud  or an edge data center.
-While this provides, a clear reference architecture for re-use the primary objective is to demonstrate the art of the possible and a viable starting point for your design choices.
+A multi cloud (AWS and GCP) design using Anthos and Alloy DB.
+In this article, we will expore the multicloud capabilities of various Google Cloud products and demonstrate the workings using an reference implementation.
+The reference architecture is limited to AWS and GCP but it can easily be extended to another cloud like Azure, on premise private cloud or an edge data center setup.
+We will also explore some interesting ways to leverage the proprietary tools provided by the Cloud Native services in way were you can combine multicloud deisgn with judicious unicloud choices to leverage the benefits of both approaches.
+While this provides, a clear reference architecture for re-use the primary objective is to demostrate the art of the possible and viable starting point for your design choices.

 We will be covering the following:-

- - Sample applications that are deployed across two cloud (AWS, GCP) using a consistent GitOps deployment model delivered by Anthos Config Management (ACM).
+  - Sample applications deployed across two clouds (AWS, GCP) using a consistent GitOps deployment model delivered by Anthos Config Management (ACM).

- - A relational database layer using Postgres compatible AlloyDB and AlloyDB Omni.
+  - A relational database layer using Postgres-compatible AlloyDB and AlloyDB Omni.

- - A analytics database layer using Big Query and Object storage using Amazon S3.
+  - An analytics database layer using Big Query and Object storage using Amazon S3.

   - All necessary cloud-vendor-native constructs like VPC and Load balancers.

- - The lessons we learnt in doing this, what worked well, what doesn't.
+  - The lessons we learnt in doing this, what worked well, and what didn't.

- - Step by Step deployment using Terraform, gcloud cli and Kubernetes cli.
+  - Step-by-step deployment using Terraform, gcloud command line utility and Kubernetes command line utility.

 From an implementation standpoint, the following Cloud resources are deployed :-